Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - In-game text is different on mobile devices, should be Impact, but on iPhone and iPad it's a plain serif font.

-    - Yet to be resolved.
+    - This seemed to resolved itself.
+I think by using % instead of px in the code worked.

 - No sound on mobile devices.